kojobaffoe011/ui-assessment/README.md

 48hrs after you've accepted the invite to the Figma file.

 If you've got any questions, you can drop it in the discussions panel and mention me (@pyplacca) in it.

+# Submission Instructions
+1. Send an email to notify about your completion for approval.
+2. Once approved, you will receive an email invitation to collaborate via Github.
+3. Accept the invitation and create a pull request for review.